Heart and Blood Conditions

 Mitral valve regurgitation

-Depending on how severe it is, this valve problem may be treated with medicine that helps the left ventricle pump better so less blood leaks back into the left atrium (one of the atria).
+Depending on how severe it is, this valve problem may be treated with medicine that helps the left ventricle pump better so less blood leaks back into the left atrium.
 If medicine does not help enough, your child may need surgery to repair or replace their mitral valve.

 Mitral valve regurgitation may lead to an arrhythmia.
 If this happens, your child may need medicines that help control their heartbeat.

 If mitral valve stenosis is not treated, blood pressure in the lungs may get too high.
 This is called pulmonary hypertension.
 It can cause permanent damage to the lungs and the heart, including heart failure.

 To prevent damage, some children can have a procedure to open their mitral valve.
 This is done in the catheterization lab.
 A balloon is inserted through the valve.
 When the balloon is inflated, the valve is stretched open.
 Then the balloon is removed.
 This is called balloon valvuloplasty.